-Jeep Renegade 4xe plug-in hybrid engines, drive & performance
+Jeep Renegade 4xe plug-in hybrid performance, top speed & engine

-It's far from being the most engaging SUV on the road, but few cars in its class can match it when the tarmac ends
+It's far from being the most engaging SUV on the road, but few cars in its class can match the Renegade 4xe when the tarmac ends

 |0-62mph||Top speed||Driven wheels||Power|

-The entry-level Renegade 4xe is powered by a 128bhp 1.3-litre turbocharged petrol engine and a 59bhp electric motor, mated to an 11.4kWh battery, with a total system output of 187bhp; the top-spec Trailhawk model gets a more powerful petrol engine pushing power to 237bhp.
+A turbocharged, 128bhp 1.3-litre petrol engine powers the entry-level Renegade 4xe.
+It’s assisted by a 59bhp electric motor, paired with an 11.4kWh battery, for a total system output of 187bhp.
+The Upland and top-spec Trailhawk models get a more powerful petrol engine, pushing the output to 237bhp.
 Power from the electric portion of the drivetrain is sent exclusively to the rear wheels, while the petrol engine takes care of the front axle.

-Jeep Renegade 4xe 0-62mph, top speed and acceleration
+Jeep Renegade 4xe plug-in hybrid 0-62mph, top speed and acceleration

-While the Renegade is a comfortable car to travel in, it is not terribly engaging from a driver's perspective thanks to a lack of detail in the steering and average body control, and there's not as much grip through corners as we'd like.
-This is most likely a trade-off that was necessary to ensure the retention of the Renegade's trademark off-roading ability.
+While the Renegade is a comfortable car to travel in, it could be more engaging from the driver's perspective due to a lack of detailed feedback in the steering and average body control.
+There's also less grip through corners than we'd like, although that is more due to the all-season tyres fitted, which are a necessary trade-off to ensure the retention of the Renegade's trademark off-road ability.

 In This Review

-- 4Engines, drive & performance - currently readingIt's far from being the most engaging SUV on the road, but few cars in its class can match it when the tarmac ends
+- 4Performance, engine & drive - currently readingIt's far from being the most engaging SUV on the road, but few cars in its class can match the Renegade 4xe when the tarmac ends

-- 5Interior & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky
+- 5Interior, dashboard & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky

 - 6Boot space, seating & practicalityThere's lots of room for passengers to get comfortable in the Renegade, but only an average amount of boot space